-1. It is in the interests of the Inn that its trusts shall be administered in the most effective way possible.
-The Management Committee shall therefore keep under review whether other arrangements, such as incorporation, or the appointment of one of more Professional Trustees, would be better than the following arrangements, and shall report to Pension if it concludes that these arrangements should be altered.

-2. All Trustees shall be indemnified by the Inn in respect of any liability arising from the exercise of their duties and responsibilities, other than those arising from a longest serving Trustee shall retire first, then the next longest serving and so on.
+- 1. It is in the interests of the Inn that its trusts shall be administered in the most effective way possible.
+The Management Committee shall therefore keep under review whether other arrangements, such as incorporation, or the appointment of one of more Professional Trustees, would be better than the following arrangements, and shall report to Pension if it concludes that these arrangements should be altered. - 2.
+All Trustees shall be indemnified by the Inn in respect of any liability arising from the exercise of their duties and responsibilities, other than those arising from a Trustee's dishonesty. - 3.
+To ensure a proper rotation during any transitional period, in all the Trusts the longest serving Trustee shall retire first, then the next longest serving and so on.